officelearn/azure-docs.sv-se/articles/lab-services/devtest-lab-add-claimable-vm.md

 ---
-title: Skapa och hantera virtuella datorer som går att frigöra i Azure DevTest Labs | Microsoft Docs
+title: Create and manage claimable VMs in Azure DevTest Labs | Microsoft Docs
-description: Lär dig hur du lägger till en virtuell dator som kan krävas i ett labb i Azure DevTest Labs
+description: Learn how to add a claimable virtual machine to a lab in Azure DevTest Labs
 services: devtest-lab,virtual-machines
 documentationcenter: na
 author: spelluru